kbenne/bennes-best/README.md

 - Performance-optimized with minimal dependencies
 - Easy to maintain and update

+## GitHub Pages Deployment

+To deploy this site on GitHub Pages:

+1. Go to your GitHub repository settings
+2. Navigate to "Pages" in the left sidebar
+3. Under "Source", select the branch you want to deploy from (main or gh-pages)
+4. Select the root folder (/) as the publishing source
+5. Click "Save"

+Your site will be published at `https://[username].github.io/bennes-best/`

 ## Development

 This is a static website with HTML, CSS, and minimal vanilla JavaScript.
 To develop locally: